VinayOoty/gcp-devops-project/README.md

-   # This is a repo for GCP DevOps Project.
+   # GCP DevOps Project.

+   - The sample application is written in Python
+   - The application will be deployed to GKE